graphql-java/graphql-java/docs/defer.rst

 In this form, you *must* wait for the ``comments`` and ``reviews`` data to be retrieved before you can send the ``post`` data back to the client.
 All three data elements are bound to the one query

-A naive approach would be to make two queries to gett he most important data first but there is now a better way.
+A naive approach would be to make two queries to get the most important data first but there is now a better way.

 There is ``experimental`` support for deferred execution in graphql-java.